OlyDJ/SplitRenderTool4/README.md

 Features:

-- Split Render: Split render screen into tiles and merge them without any user interaction (single frame or animation) in Compositior Editor.
+- ---Split Render---: Split render screen into tiles and merge them without any user interaction (single frame or animation) in Compositior Editor.
 You will end up with a new Blender file, with all that splits already merged in a group (one group for each enabled View Layer), with all its passes (similar to an Image node with a multilayer file), ready to start your own composition.
 There is an option to automatically render that composition into one OpenEXR Multilayer file per View Layer.

 - Animated Border Render: Create Border Region keyframes along the timeline, and create a new Blender file with one Composition group node for each enabled View Layer (with all its passes), ready to add the original image sequence.